-Humanity experienced exceptional revolution in the last century, with life expectancy rising near continuously to levels longer than ever experienced in human history.
-In recent years, however, the guest to live forever has suffered an abrupt setback - the rate of improvement in life expectancy in countries like the US and UK has consistently slowed (see our blog Will our children live longer than us?).
+Humanity has experienced an exceptional revolution in the last century, with life expectancy rising near continuously to levels longer than ever experienced in human history.
+In recent years, however, the quest to live forever has suffered an abrupt setback - the rate of improvement in life expectancy in countries like the US and UK has consistently slowed (see our blog Will our children live longer than us?).
 Since around 2011, the Institute and Faculty of Actuaries has noted a decline in the rate of mortality improvement, with current rates of improvement the lowest observed since the data set was first estimated in 1977.

-PROBLEM SLOW THE WITH WALKERS
+THE PROBLEM WITH SLOW WALKERS